Frequently Asked Questions.

 - start date is/will be delayed (e.g. visa issues, missed flight to UK etc.)

-- if the trainee did not enrol/ turn up for their first day of work as expected
+- if the Postgraduate doctor in training did not enrol/ turn up for their first day of work as expected

-- has their training programme is withdrawn (e.g. is dismissed)
+- has their training programme withdrawn (e.g. is dismissed)

 - withdraws/resigns from the training programme (post appointment)